Nargis45/Ted_Talk_views_Prediction/README.md

 2. Loading the dataset

-3.Data Cleaning and EDA on features
+3. Data Cleaning and EDA on features

 4. Feature Engineering